Greg-T8/LearningJavaScript/Books/professional_javascript/notes.md

 ##### Multiply

 Has the following unique behaviors:
+- If the operands are numbers, regular arithmetic multiplication is performed.
+If the result can't be represented in ECMAScript, it returns `Infinity` or `-Infinity`.
 - If operands are numbers and the result cannot be represented as a finite number, it returns `Infinity` or `-Infinity`.
 - If either operand is `NaN`, the result is `NaN`.
 - If `Infinity` is multiplied by `0`, the result is `NaN`.